Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

  - [ ] Add plant`s resource
  - [ ] New options for add all resource in RG
- - [ ] Add menu in CZCM for run Sub-program as menu buttons
+ - [x] Add menu in CZCM for run Sub-program with menu buttons
  - [ ] New Sub-program : Extra Code Generator (ECG) for Extra Codes
 It will generate some code for specific zombies or armors, etc